Home » Food and Drinks » Rocky Road Fudge with Pecans & Marshmallows

-One of the main ingredients is sweetened condensed milk.
+One of the main ingredients is sweetened condensed milk, one of my favorite dessert ingredient.
 This is what gives the fudge the creaminess you may expect.
 I’ve also found that using it adds so much flavor and richness to any dessert, including some of my favorite fudge recipes.

 There are so many different types of fudge, including my standard chocolate fudge and this delicious white fudge that you can decorate.
 Another favorite type of fudge is this yummy peanut butter fudge that sends my senses into orbit with every single bite.